-SPW LP is registered as an investment dealer in Ontario, British Columbia, Alberta, Saskatchewan, Manitoba, New Brunswick, Nova Scotia, and Newfoundland and Labrador.
-Sprott Private Wealth LP is also a member of IIROC.
-SAM LP is registered with the securities regulatory authorities in the same provinces as a portfolio manager and as an exempt market dealer in Ontario.
+SPW is registered as an investment dealer in Ontario, British Columbia, Alberta, Saskatchewan, Manitoba, New Brunswick, Nova Scotia, and Newfoundland and Labrador.
+SPW is also a member of IIROC.
+SAM is registered with the securities regulatory authorities in the same provinces as a portfolio manager, and an exempt market dealer and as an investment fund manager in Ontario.